project-robius/.github/profile/README.md

 ### Platform support

-Coming soon: a table of which app dev features are supported on which platforms.
+[Click here for the table](https://project-robius.github.io/book/status.html#platform-support) of which projects support which features on which platforms.

 ## Key Community Projects